-To flavor this Rosemary Garlic Beef Stew, I went with a combination similar to my favorite soy-Dijon combo.
+I love to amp up the flavor in my beef stew with the magic soy-Dijon combination!
 I added a little soy sauce and Dijon to the broth, but kept the ratios low so they didn’t dominate.
 If you’re not a fan of Dijon, don’t worry.
 The final product does not taste at all like mustard or Dijon, it simply has a deeper, more complex flavor because of it.
 Trust me.
 Oh, and a healthy dose of garlic and rosemary doesn’t hurt, either. ;)

 Lastly, I’m listing the serving cost per cup so that you can decide your serving size.
 The recipe makes about 10 cups total.
 If you eat the stew solo, your serving will probably be more like a cup and a half, but many people serve stew over rice or egg noodles, which will further stretch your dollar.
 Considering how expensive the beef was, the overall Rosemary Garlic Beef Stew recipe stayed very affordable.
 Win!

 Slow Cooker Rosemary Garlic Beef Stew

 - 4 cloves garlic, minced ($0.32)

 - 1 1/2 lbs beef stew meat ($9.06)